-If the machine in question is not readily accessible or does not have a baseline vibration history, but is still process critical, then a signal conditioner with a permanently mounted accelerometer will probably be justified.
-Dynamic acceleration data for diagnostics can be accessed directly from the BNC on the front of the signal conditioner and can be adjusted in the field after a good baseline vibration history is established.

-Whichever choice is made, 4-20 mA signals will add confidence that important, process-critical machinery is continuously protected.
+If the machine in question is not readily accessible or does not have a baseline vibration history but is still process critical, then a signal conditioner with a permanently mounted accelerometer will probably be justified.
+Dynamic acceleration data for diagnostics can be accessed directly from the BNC on the front of the signal conditioner for inaccessible machines, and the signal conditioner can be adjusted in the field after a good baseline vibration history is established.
+Whichever choice is made, 4-20mA signals will be able to add confidence that important process critical machinery is continuously protected.